-1. 2007 LULC and 2007 BMPs (Current Condition) - This estimates loading based on 2007 LULC, while using BMPs in place as of 2007, which is the most current data available.
+1. Current Condition - 2007 LULC and 2007 BMPs - This estimates loading based on 2007 LULC, while using BMPs in place as of 2007, which is the most current data available.

-- 2007 Land Use and Full Implementation of Tributary Strategies (Baseline Condition)

-This scenario also uses the 2007 LULC but assumes that the Tributary Strategies have been fully implemented (excluding denitrifying septic systems) in all watersheds.
+- 2. Baseline Condition 2007 Land Use and Full Implementation of Tributary Strategies This scenario also uses the 2007 LULC but assumes that the Tributary Strategies have been fully implemented (excluding denitrifying septic systems) in all watersheds.
 The State uses this scenario as a baseline condition. - 3.
-Buildout with Current Zoning and Full Implementation of Tributary Strategies This future scenario estimates buildout based on the County and municipal zoning (prescribed permitted use in the zoning regulations) in place at the time.
+Future Scenario 1 Buildout with Existing Zoning and Full Implementation of Tributary Strategies This future scenario estimates buildout based on the County and municipal zoning (prescribed permitted use in the zoning regulations) in place at the time.
 The County's medium-range BLI estimates were used to calculate future septic systems. - 4.
-Buildout with Current Land Use and Full Implementation of Tributary Strategies This future scenario estimates buildout based on the County current land use designations, adopted in the 2000 Carroll County Master Plan and community comprehensive plans.
-The County's medium-range BLI estimates were used to calculate future septic systems.
+Future Scenario 2 Buildout with Existing Land Use Designations and Full Implementation of Tributary Strategies - This future scenario estimates buildout based on the County existing land use designations, adopted in the 2000 Carroll County Master Plan and community comprehensive plans.
+The County's mediumrange BLI estimates were used to calculate future septic systems.
 (Land use designations are used within GABs, and zoning was used outside GABs.
 The zoning classifications and land use designations outside GABs are roughly equivalent.
 The land use designations identify the uses envisioned through the comprehensive planning process.
 These designations are actually implemented through the zoning regulations.
 As a growth management measures, many of the municipalities change the zoning of an area to match the adopted land use designation upon annexation of an area.
 Therefore, the land use designation often envisions a higher level or more intensive use for the future annexation areas.)